RussianMiningCoin/rmcd/Builds/macos/README.md

 ### Install Dependencies Using Homebrew

-`brew` will generally install the latest stable version of any package, which should satisfy the the minimum version requirements for rippled.
+`brew` will generally install the latest stable version of any package, which should satisfy the the minimum version requirements for rmcd.

 ```
 brew update